intel-analytics/ipex-llm/pyspark/dl/README.md

     * With Spark1.6: ```  $BIGDL_HOME/make-dist.sh ```
     * With Spark2.0: ``` $BIGDL_HOME/make-dist.sh -P spark_2.0 ```

-2. Install python dependensies(if you're running cluster mode, you need to install them on each worker node):
+2. Install python dependensies(if you're running cluster mode, you need to install them on client and each worker node):
   * Installing Numpy:
     ```sudo apt-get install python-numpy```

   * Installing Python setuptools:
     ```sudo apt-get install -y python-setuptools python-pip```

-  * Install Jupyter (only if you need to use BigDL within Jupyter notebook.
-Install jupyter on client node):
+  * Install Jupyter on client node (only if you need to use BigDL within Jupyter notebook):
     ```sudo pip install jupyter```

+  * Install other python dependency libs if you need to use them in your python application

 ## Run a Lenet example on standalone cluster

  ```bash